mesosphere/dcos-docs-site/pages/services/mongodb-enterprise/0.1.0-4.0.3/release-notes/index.md

 navigationTitle:  Release Notes
 title: Release Notes
 menuWeight: 130
-excerpt: Release Notes for version 0.1.0-25
+excerpt: Release Notes for version 0.1.0-4.0.3
 featureMaturity:
-enterprise: false
+enterprise: true
 ---

-Release notes for Minio.
+Release notes for MongoDB Enterprise.

-# Version 0.1.0-RELEASE.2018-07-31T02-11-47Z
+# Version 0.1.0-4.0.3

-This is the first release of DC/OS Minio framework.
+This is the first release of DC/OS MongoDB Enterprise framework.

-* Minio RELEASE.2018-07-31T02-11-47Z
+* MongoDB 4.0.3
-* The framework provides options to provide the Minio Configurations.
+* The framework provides options to provide the MongoDB Configurations.
-* The default Minio Configuration starts Minio in distributed mode with four Minio Server listening on port 9000.
+* The default MongoDB Configuration starts MongoDB in distributed mode with provided number of replica set listening on port 1025.